-Dissolved oxygen rated poor at the forebay and good at the mid-reservoir location.
-A large portion of the lower water column at the forebay had low dissolved oxygen concentrations in June, resulting in a poor rating.
-Dissolved oxygen has rated good at the mid-reservoir location all years monitored and typically has rated good in the forebay unless there was an extended period with low flow.
-Low flow conditions can allow water to sit long enough that oxygen in the lower water column becomes depleted as it is used in the natural process of decomposition.
-This was the case in 2012 when dissolved oxygen rated “poor” at the forebay, and in 2000, 2001 and 2008 when dissolved oxygen rated “fair” at this location.
+Dissolved oxygen in 2018 rated “good” at the two locations where this indicator is monitored.
+Dissolved oxygen has rated “good” at the mid-reservoir location all years monitored and typically has rated “good” at the forebay unless there was an extended dry period, which reduced flows through the reservoir.
+Low flow conditions can allow water to sit long enough that oxygen in the deeper waters becomes depleted as it is used in the natural process of decomposition.
+This was the case in 2012 when dissolved oxygen rated “poor” at the forebay, and in 2000, 2008, and 2014 when dissolved oxygen rated “fair” at this location.
 Prevailing weather patterns and the related changes in both reservoir flows and the influxes of nutrients and organic matter are major factors in differing dissolved oxygen conditions from year-to-year.

 TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
 The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Melton Hill Reservoir, Tennessee Wildlife Resource Agency.
+For information on advisories currently in effect for Melton Hill Reservoir, visit the Tennessee Wildlife Resources Agency.